Skip to main content

 What happens after I submit?

-Board-certified orthopaedic surgeons near you who are accepting new patients are notified.
-They'll reach out within 24 hours to discuss your situation, answer cost questions, and schedule a consultation if appropriate.
+Board-certified orthopedic surgeons near you who are accepting new patients are notified.
+They'll review your request and reach out to discuss your situation, answer cost questions, and schedule a consultation if appropriate.
 There is no obligation to book.

 Will this affect my insurance or medical records?